Loading...

 What should Nellis AFB buyers do first?

-The first move for a Nellis AFB buyer is to confirm VA eligibility and get pre-approved — before touring a single home.
-A PCS to Nellis often comes with a firm report-no-later-than (RNLT) date, and everything else in the purchase has to fit inside that window.
-Starting with your Certificate of Eligibility and a lender review tells you your realistic price range, whether you have full entitlement, and what your monthly payment would actually look like once taxes, insurance, and any HOA are included.
+The first move for a Nellis AFB buyer: confirm VA eligibility and get pre-approved before touring a single home.
+A PCS to Nellis often comes with a firm report-no-later-than (RNLT) date.
+Everything else in the purchase has to fit inside that window.
+Starting with your Certificate of Eligibility and a lender review tells you three things.
+You learn your realistic price range and whether you have full entitlement.
+You also see what your monthly payment would look like once taxes, insurance, and any HOA are included.

-Doing this first also protects you from the two most common PCS traps: falling for a home you cannot finance, and running out of runway before your RNLT date.
-If you are new to the program, our Clark County VA loan guide covers how the benefit works locally, and the VA loan requirements for Nevada guide lays out the service, credit, and income baseline a lender reviews.
+Doing this first also protects you from the two most common PCS traps.
+Those are falling for a home you cannot finance, and running out of runway before your RNLT date.
+If you are new to the program, our Clark County VA loan guide covers how the benefit works locally.
+The VA loan requirements for Nevada guide lays out the service, credit, and income baseline a lender reviews.

 Valley West take

-The Nellis buyers who close smoothly are the ones who start the loan conversation the week their orders drop — not the week they find a house.
+The Nellis buyers who close smoothly start the loan conversation the week their orders drop.
+Not the week they find a house.
 Early pre-approval turns a tight PCS timeline into a schedule you control.
 Figures on this page are illustrative and not a commitment to lend.

 How early should PCS buyers start pre-approval?

-PCS buyers should start pre-approval as soon as they have orders, ideally 60 to 90 days before the target move, and no later than the moment they begin seriously touring homes.
-A pre-approval reviews your income, credit, debts, and entitlement so you shop within a real budget and can attach a credible letter to any offer.
-In the Las Vegas market, many sellers expect a pre-approval with the offer, and a buyer without one is at a disadvantage against buyers a lender has already vetted.
+PCS buyers should start pre-approval as soon as they have orders, ideally 60 to 90 days before the target move.
+At the latest, start the moment you begin seriously touring homes.
+A pre-approval reviews your income, credit, debts, and entitlement.
+That lets you shop within a real budget and attach a credible letter to any offer.
+In the Las Vegas market, many sellers expect a pre-approval with the offer.
+A buyer without one is at a disadvantage against buyers a lender has already vetted.

-Early pre-approval also surfaces anything that needs fixing — a credit item, a documentation gap, or an entitlement question if you have used a VA loan before — while there is still time to solve it.
-That matters most when you are keeping a prior home; if that describes you, our guide to keeping your Nellis home and buying again walks the second-tier entitlement and rental-income math.
+Early pre-approval also surfaces anything that needs fixing while there is still time to solve it.
+That could be a credit item, a documentation gap, or an entitlement question from a prior VA loan.
+It matters most when you are keeping a prior home.
+If so, our guide to keeping your Nellis home and buying again walks the second-tier entitlement and rental-income math.
 To size a comfortable payment before you shop, use the VA affordability checkup.
+And if you want the complete walkthrough of how to apply — COE, entitlement, and every document in one place — see our VA loan application guide for Nevada.

 What does the PCS-to-closing timeline look like?

-A typical Nellis AFB PCS purchase runs from receiving orders to closing over roughly two to three months, with pre-approval, home search, contract, appraisal, and closing as the major milestones.
+A typical Nellis AFB PCS purchase runs from receiving orders to closing over roughly two to three months.
+Pre-approval, home search, contract, appraisal, and closing are the major milestones.
 Your exact timeline depends on your RNLT date, the market, and how quickly the property clears the VA appraisal.
-The chart below shows the sequence most PCS buyers follow — treat it as a planning map, not a guarantee, since every move and every file is different.
+The chart below shows the sequence most PCS buyers follow.
+Treat it as a planning map, not a guarantee, since every move and every file is different.

 1. 1